chricken/chfiledb/Readme.md

     console.warn
 )
 ```
+---
 ### loadDoc()
 This method is loading a single document with a given ID.

 **id**: ID of the document to be loaded.
 This parameter is *required*, so no default provided.

+**ignoreCache**: The cache is ignored and the data record is read from the file.

 **debug**: Gives additional outputs in case of an error.
 Defaults to *false*.